Skip to content

 A certificate that must be base64 encoded should be named certificate_base64

-• Similarly, properties that pertain to sizes or durations/windows/occurences should be appended with the appropriate unit of measure e.g.
+• Similarly, properties that pertain to sizes or durations/windows/occurrences should be appended with the appropriate unit of measure.
+However, refrain from appending unit of measure where the possible values are in ISO8601 Duration format to avoid complex two-way integer-string mapping logic e.g.

 duration_in_seconds or size_in_gb